mnot/I-D/rfc5988bis/draft.md

 Serialisations SHOULD coordinate their target attributes to avoid conflicts in semantics or syntax.
 Relation types MAY define additional target attributes specific to them.

-The names of target attributes SHOULD conform to the parmname rule for portability across serializations, and MUST be compared in a case-insensitive fashion.
+The names of target attributes SHOULD conform to the token rule, but SHOULD NOT include any of the characters "%", "'" or "*", for portability across serializations, and MUST be compared in a case-insensitive fashion.

 Target attribute definitions SHOULD specify: